zhengjilai/Raft-based-Distributed-Lock/README.md

     - "192.168.0.3:24005"
 ```

-**Parameter configuration** determines some internal parameters for either Raft or DLock.
+**Parameter configuration** determines some internal parameters for either Raft or dLock.
 Generally you do not need to revise them.
 See comments in config file if you want to revise certain parameters.

 **Storage configuration** are the path for Entry database and system log.